Learning / Career

 First: what do you actually want to learn?

 The question "how do I learn AI?" needs to be sharpened before you can answer it.
-There are three very different goals people have, and the right path depends entirely on which one is yours:
+There are three very different goals people have, and the right path depends entirely on which one is yours — which is why it pairs so closely with the skills you need for an AI career.

 - Read: The AI Briefing newsletter for applied AI context